FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 In order to connect the ZumLink IPR and Serial Base, two cables are needed.
 The Rainbow Cable that connects into the Serial Base, then a RJ45 to DB9 cable that connects the Rainbow Cable to COM port 2 on the ZumLink IPR.

-In the FreeWave CLI, settings can be set to match the Serial Base to make sure communication is possible.
+In the FreeWave CLI on the Zumlink IPR, settings can be set to match the Serial Base to make sure communication is possible.

 ===============================  ===================
 **Setting**                      **Value**